Heather/heather.github.io/src/posts/2016-01-16-Haskell disorder.md

 And neither `stack` neither `cabal` can help you with your broken environment Neither `python` ever used to had this problem
-That could be work for some `package manager` and could be called `revdep-rebuild` That's how you manage dynamic libraries updating on system level
+That could be work for some `package manager` and could be called `revdep-rebuild` (scan libs for missing shared library dependencies and attempts to fix them by rebuilding broken libs) That's how you manage dynamic libraries updating on system level

+From what I see currently stack is something unmanaged, I can't update some root library used for system binaries

 Community
 =========